Fat Head Keywords – What You Need To Know

 Fat head keywords typically consist of just 1 or 2 words and align closely with the specific item of the search.
 These keywords generate a high volume of traffic but are more focused compared to the broader keyword searches.

 The visitors who actually buy your product or service are known as quality traffic.
 A general keyword search like “laptop” is less likely to result in a purchase; it’s more of a browsing activity.
-Consumers are more likely to make a purchase when their search is deeper, often involving terms like a particular brand name or other distinctive identifiers.

 Similar to a physical retail store where a prospective customer spending more time and asking questions increases the likelihood of a purchase, the concept holds true for keyword searches as well.
 More detailed searches frequently indicate a stronger intention to make a purchase.